prasdud/company-web-scraper/methodology.md

 i now see that not all websites would have a regular companyName.com, so i will have to take the company description along with the company name in the google dork

+It has been almost 1 hour since starting, its not as easy as it looks but very interesting

+some companies return the correct dork result without the long description, however some require the description else they return the wrong website. i will have to summarize the description or extract 2 -3 keywords maybe using AI